- Social and Political Theory

 Recipient of the Great Seal of Florida International University Award from the International Relations Undergraduate Association, Summer 2000.

-Global Powers of Horror: Security, Politics, and the Body in Pieces (under contract; Routledge, forthcoming 2015).
+Global Powers of Horror: Security, Politics, and the Body in Pieces (Routledge, 2017).

-The Geopolitics of American Insecurity: Terror, Power, and Foreign Policy, edited with Mark Lacy.
-(New York: Routledge, 2009).
+The Geopolitics of American Insecurity: Terror, Power, and Foreign Policy, edited with Mark Lacy (Routledge, 2009).